-Hannah W. Matis is an assistant professor of church history at Virginia Theological Seminary.
+Hannah W. Matis is an associate professor of church history at Virginia Theological Seminary.
 A native of Brunswick, Maine, she grew up in the pentecostal Church of God and received her BA in history and English at Lee University in Cleveland, Tennessee.
 While in college she started attending a small local Episcopal church and fell in love with the liturgy in general and the Eucharist in particular.
 Shortly after, she completed a master’s degree in medieval history at the University of Durham in the UK, and still misses going into the cathedral every day to complain about the state of the historical profession to the Venerable Bede.
 She is a graduate of the Medieval Institute at the University of Notre Dame, and the author of The Song of Songs in the Early Middle Ages.
 She is an avid amateur singers, particularly of early music, and can be relied upon to promote the causes of good Latin, good literature, good food, and good company.

 Anglican bishops of Jerusalem have a prominent tradition of maintaining schools and hospitals, not least the Ahli Arab Hospital in Gaza, and working for education, peace, and reconciliation in the midst of war and poverty.